school-brainhack/school-brainhack.github.io/content/en/modules/mne_python/index.md

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..

-summary: "This repo includes tutorial for Working with MNE-Python and EEG-BIDS."
+summary: "This repo includes a tutorial for Working with MNE-Python and EEG-BIDS."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.